 'visually powerful, with a red gravel central strip and dark eucalypt 'walls'.
 The red gravel of the central strip was originally made from crushed Canberra house bricks.
 The material was chosen in part for the similarity to the 'crunch' made by military boots during a parade.
-The 'walls' are created by the Victorian Blue Gum, Eucalyptus bicostata, and the planter boxes, which contrast in colour to the crushed red brick paving, [had at the time] the native New Zealand plant Hebe 'Autumn Glory' growing in them (symbolising the Anzac connection).' (https://www.nca.gov.au/sites/default/files/2021-
+The 'walls' are created by the Victorian Blue Gum, Eucalyptus bicostata, and the planter boxes, which contrast in colour to the crushed red brick paving, [had at the time] the native New Zealand plant Hebe 'Autumn Glory' growing in them (symbolising the Anzac connection). (www.nationalcapital.gov.au/, accessed 15 October 2011)